antresssss/hehe-generator/README.md

 3. remove he : to remove a "he"

-# To download and run the app (for whatever reason🫶🏽)
+# To download and run the app (for whatever reason🫶🏽) or make changes

 1. Install Flutter! [official Flutter website](https://flutter.dev/docs/get-started/install)
   run `flutter doctor ` to ensure everything is right with the installation .